aimms/how-to/Articles/531/531-working-with-wonderful-webui-widgets.rst

 The Welcome page introduces the ``Wonderful WebUI Widgets`` application and provides an overview of the available pages.
-To the left of that page there is a Workflow allowing you to easily navigate between the examples incorporated.
+To the left of that page, there is a Workflow allowing you to easily navigate between the examples incorporated.

 Map
 ---